reige012/assignment-16/answers/AndreMonc/task2_files/README.md

-#Cites_task2.py - A python program to manipulate and interact with the Cites list of Peruvian birds, December 2014.
+#Cites_task2.py - A python program to manipulate and interact with the December 2014 Cites list of Peruvian birds

 ##Introduction
 The cites list of Peruvian birds is only accessible online in pdf format, so the author